Analysis: Tottenham 2-0 Everton

 Matthew Howarth, BBC Sport

-Spurs’ victory lifts them onto 23 points from their opening 10 Premier League games – their highest total at this stage of a top-flight campaign.
+Everton have undoubtedly come a long way since losing 5-0 at the Tottenham Hotspur Stadium in March, but there were few positives for Frank Lampard on Saturday as his team were largely outplayed by Spurs.

+The Toffees survived an early wave of pressure from the home side before gradually growing into the contest, but they were unable to take either of the two golden opportunities that fell their way before the interval.

-The home side dominated the early stages but were fortunate not to fall behind in the first half, as Demarai Gray and Amadou Onana both failed to hit the target from one-on-ones with Hugo Lloris.
+Demarai Gray blazed over from Conor Coady's pass, before Amadou Onana failed to hit the target in another one-one-one with Tottenham goalkeeper Hugo Lloris.

-It was a different story in the second 45 minutes, the majority of which was spent inside the Everton half.

-Kane’s penalty lifts him to within eight goals of Jimmy Greaves’ all-time Spurs record of 266, while the England captain has now scored in five successive Premier League games for the first time in his career.
+It was one-way traffic in the second-half as Tottenham began to reapply heavy pressure before eventually breaking the deadlock through Kane.
+An Everton response never looked likely.

+The visitors' overall tally of four attempts at goal is their lowest total in a Premier League game this season.